quickredfox/jquery-make/README.md

 ### Note ###

 Nothing very new here, a common jQuery DOM builder sort of like the ones seen in the past like jQuery.create() and the graft() function... except it's tiny, and delegates most of it's power as a plugin to the jQuery core itself.

+Update: Well something new methinks.
+I basically added unmake functionality by storing in $.makeNodes a jquery object and used $.fn.add during the make process, and then unmake loops through that .remove()'ing those nodes.
+OTTOMH, remove() should clear all related data and events.
+Need a "remake" method?

 ### Example Usage ###